secure-77/Perlite/README.md

      - /home/user/myNotes:/var/www/perlite/Notes:ro
 ```

-if you dont specifiy any NOTES_PATH, Perlite will take /var/www/perlite (in the container) as starting point.
+if you dont specify any NOTES_PATH, Perlite will take `/var/www/perlite` (in the container) as starting point.
 This will allow you to mount more then one notes folder to the container

 Example
 ```yml